tarun142605/threat_monitor/README.md

 9. **Pagination**: Default page size of 100 items (configurable in DRF settings)
 10. **Token Lifetime**: Access tokens valid for 1 hour, refresh tokens for 1 day (configurable in SIMPLE_JWT settings)
 11. **Event Creation**: Admin-only access (Analyst cannot create events)
-12. **Alert Creation**: Alerts are created automatically via signal, not through API endpoints
+12. **Alert Creation**: **Alerts are created automatically via signal, not through API endpoints.
+Manual alert creation via POST `/api/alerts/` is NOT supported and will fail with a validation error.**

 ---